kn-lambda/Fast_Gradient/README.md

 # Fast_Gradient

 Generate adversarial images of Deep Learning.
+Fast Gradient Sign methds are used.

+## models
-For VGG16, GoogLeNet and ResNet16 in chainer.
+VGG16, GoogLeNet and ResNet16 in chainer

 #### References